algolia/algoliasearch-client-javascript/README.md

  * **facetFilters**: filter the query by a list of facets.
 Facets are separated by commas and each facet is encoded as `attributeName:value`.
 For example: `facetFilters=category:Book,author:John%20Doe`.
 You can also use a string array encoding (for example `["category:Book","author:John%20Doe"]`).
  * **facets**: List of object attributes that you want to use for faceting. <br/>Attributes are separated with a comma (for example `"category,author"` ).
 You can also use a JSON string array encoding (for example `["category","author"]` ).
 Only attributes that have been added in **attributesForFaceting** index setting can be used in this parameter.
 You can also use `*` to perform faceting on all attributes specified in **attributesForFaceting**.

+#### Distinct parameter
+ * **distinct**: If set to 1, enable the distinct feature (disabled by default) if the `attributeForDistinct` index setting is set.
+This feature is similar to the SQL "distinct" keyword: when enabled in a query with the `distinct=1` parameter, all hits containing a duplicate value for the attributeForDistinct attribute are removed from results.
+For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed.

 ```javascript
 index = client.initIndex('contacts');
 index.search('query string', function(success, content) {